amrit-regmi/frontend-assignment-amrit/README.md

 Make a pull request of your assignment and leave it open when you are done :slightly_smiling_face:

-You should at least update the `README.md` with installation and running instructions for your app.
+It is easier for us to do the review if we can test and run the app.
+You should at least update the `README.md` with installation and running instructions.

 **Remember to check that you have committed all required files and instructions before submitting the pull request** :white_check_mark: Good way to check this is to clone the repository into different folder and follow the instructions you have written to run the app.